-FERN is a free, nonprofit online network for people interested in foresight education and practice.
+FERN is a non-profit online network for people interested in foresight education and practice.
 We work to promote an understanding of foresight by running projects and connecting our community members to foresight opportunities worldwide.
 Find out more at FERNweb.org, our organizational site, and GlobalForesight.org.
 Global Foresight is the web’s largest community-editable directory of foresight resources and programs.
 FERN is a bridge into the foresight community.
 We connect people who are new to foresight with foresight experts to provide resources, lists of academic programs, and information about how to get started with foresight.
-FERN and Global Foresight are run by our nonprofit Foresight Foundation (previously, Acceleration Studies Foundation, which promotes the academic study of accelerating change, and the development of foresight leadership and culture in a continually accelerating, and sometimes disruptive and dangerous world.
+FERN and Global Foresight are run by the Acceleration Studies Foundation, which promotes the academic study of accelerating change, and the development of foresight leadership and culture in a continually accelerating, and sometimes disruptive and dangerous world.

 FERN seeks to support students, alums, and faculty of the existing foresight educational programs globally, along with self-taught foresight professionals working in organizations worldwide.
 We want to expand the availability of courses, certificate programs, and masters and doctoral degrees in foresight, help foresight graduates launch great foresight careers and aid foresight’s further expansion into the corporate and political worlds.
-Our fantastic volunteers (you too?) work together to support foresight development, careers, and the understanding of great foresight tools, to help grow our important field, to learn from each other, and to have fun.
+Our fantastic volunteers (perhaps you too?) work together to support foresight development, careers, and the understanding of great foresight tools, to help grow our important field, to learn from each other, and to have fun.
 If you are working on a foresight project or are looking to expand your network, FERN is a great resource for you.

 What is The Foresight Guide?

 The Foresight Guide (TFG) is 4U’s first publication.
 It teaches readers how to get substantially better at predicting, creating, and leading the future, in four key domains of human culture.
 Good foresight skills bring major benefits to yourself, your family, your company, and the planet.
-We believe that using foresight to continually improve our personal, team, and organizational anticipation, innovation, management, strategy, planning, and sustainability is key to surviving and thriving in the modern world.
+We believe that using foresight to continually improve our personal, team, and organizational anticipation, innovation, management, strategy, planning, and sustainability is the key strategy to surviving and thriving in the modern world.